mozilla-services/autopush-rs/docs/src/architecture.md

 later topics in this document apply only to developing or production scale deployments of Autopush.

+## WebPush Sort Keys

+Messages for WebPush are stored using a partition key + sort key, originally the sort key was:

+    CHID : Encrypted(UAID: CHID)

+The encrypted portion was returned as the Location to the Application Server.
+Decrypting it resulted in enough information to create the sort key so that the message could be deleted and located again.

+For WebPush Topic messages, a new scheme was needed since the only way to locate the prior message is the UAID + CHID + Topic.
+Using Encryption in the sort key is therefore not useful since it would change every update.

+The sort key scheme for WebPush messages is:

+    VERSION : CHID : TOPIC

+To ensure updated messages are not deleted, each message will still have an update-id key/value in its item.

+Non-versioned messages are assumed to be original messages from before this scheme was adopted.

+``VERSION`` is a 2-digit 0-padded number, starting at 01 for Topic messages.

 ## Storage Tables

 Autopush uses a key / value data storage system.
 It can either use